SolankiPratikkumar/High_PSRR_LDO.md/README.md

 * Circuit was unstable without miller compensation with peaky loop gain at 1st pole.
 * By parametric sweep and theoretical calculator stability was improved simultaneously.
 * Make stability dependency on Miller capacitance Cc and got PSRR at Phase Margin of 45 and 70 degree respectively.
-* DC close loop PSRR at phase margin of 45 degree was coming out -58 dB at 1Hz at 10mA
+* DC close loop PSRR at phase margin of 45° was coming out -58 dB at 1Hz at 10mA
-* DC close loop PSRR at phase margin of 70 degree was coming out -71 dB at 1Hz at 50mA
+* DC close loop PSRR at phase margin of 70° was coming out -71 dB at 1Hz at 50mA

 # Schematic to Layout GDS for LDO Project with Internship: